Orson Welles: Death and tributes

-On the evening of October 9, 1985, Welles recorded his final interview on the syndicated TV program The Merv Griffin Show, appearing with biographer Barbara Leaming.
-"Both Welles and Leaming talked of Welles's life, and the segment was a nostalgic interlude," wrote biographer Frank Brady.
-Welles returned to his house in Hollywood and worked into the early hours typing stage directions for the project he and Gary Graver were planning to shoot at UCLA the following day.
-Welles died on the morning of October 10, following a heart attack.
+Welles recorded his final interview on The Merv Griffin Show during the evening of October 9, 1985, telling biographer Barbara Leaming about his life.
+Biographer Frank Brady called the segment "a nostalgic interlude".
+Welles returned to his house in Hollywood and worked into the early hours typing stage directions for Orson Welles' Magic Show, which he and Gary Graver were planning to shoot at UCLA the following day.
+On the morning of October 10, he suffered a heart attack and died at the age of 70.
 He was found by his chauffeur at around 10 a.m.

-He was cremated by prior agreement with the executor of his estate, Greg Garrison, whose advice about making lucrative TV appearances in the 1970s made it possible for Welles to pay off a portion of the taxes he owed the IRS.
-A private funeral was attended by Paola Mori and Welles's three daughters—the first time they had been together.
-Only close friends were invited: Garrison, Graver, Roger Hill and Prince Alessandro Tasca di Cuto.
+Welles was cremated by prior agreement with the executor of his estate, Greg Garrison, whose advice about making lucrative TV appearances in the 1970s made it possible for Welles to pay off a portion of the taxes he owed the IRS.
+A private funeral was attended by his widow Paola Mori and his three daughters, marking the first time they had all been together.
+Outside of family, only close friends were invited: Garrison, Graver, Roger Hill, and Prince Alessandro Tasca di Cuto.

-A public memorial tribute took place November 2, 1985, at the Directors Guild of America Theater in LA.
-Host Peter Bogdanovich introduced speakers including Charles Champlin, Geraldine Fitzgerald, Greg Garrison, Charlton Heston, Roger Hill, Henry Jaglom, Arthur Knight, Oja Kodar, Barbara Leaming, Janet Leigh, Norman Lloyd, Dan O'Herlihy, Patrick Terrail and Robert Wise.
+A public memorial tribute took place at the Directors Guild of America Theater in Los Angeles on November 2, 1985.
+Host Peter Bogdanovich introduced speakers including Charles Champlin, Geraldine Fitzgerald, Greg Garrison, Charlton Heston, Roger Hill, Henry Jaglom, Arthur Knight, Oja Kodar, Barbara Leaming, Janet Leigh, Norman Lloyd, Dan O'Herlihy, Patrick Terrail, and Robert Wise.